 Adhafera and its southern neighbour Algieba can be used to find a relatively bright group of galaxies.
 Hickson 44 (HCG 44) is a compact group consisting of four galaxies – NGC 3185 (mag.
 12.17), NGC 3187 (mag.
 12.77), NGC 3190 (mag.
 11.1), and NGC 3193 (mag.
 10.81) – that appear about halfway between Algieba and Adhafera.
 The group lies approximately 80 million light years away.
 The brighter NGC 3193 and NGC 3190 are unbarred spiral galaxies, while NGC 3185 and NGC 3187 have a barred spiral structure.
 NGC 3190 hosted two supernovae observed in 2002.

 Adhafera is located in the constellation Leo.
 Leo is the 12th largest constellation in the sky and fifth largest northern constellation, stretching across an area of 947 square degrees.
 Like other constellations in the zodiac family, it was first catalogued by the Greek astronomer Ptolemy in his Almagest in the 2nd century CE and is considered one of the 48 Greek constellations.
-It represents the Nemean lion killed by Heracles in Greek mythology.
+It represents the Nemean lion, associated with the myth of Heracles.

 The constellation is best known for being home to Regulus, one of the brightest stars in the sky, Denebola, a white main sequence star located 35.9 light years away, and the red dwarf Wolf 359, one of our nearest neighbours, located only 7.86 light years away.
-Leo is also home to the carbon star CW Leonis, the brightest star in the infrared N-band (10 μm), Caffau’s Star, one of the oldest known stars in the Milky Way with an estimated age of 13 billion years, the variable red giant R Leonis, and the white supergiant Eta Leonis.
+Leo is also home to the carbon star CW Leonis, the brightest star in the infrared N-band (10 μm), Icarus (MACS J1149 LS1), one of the most distant stars discovered to date, Caffau’s Star, one of the oldest known stars in the Milky Way with an estimated age of 13 billion years, the variable red giant R Leonis, and the white supergiant Eta Leonis.

 Leo contains many well-known deep sky objects.
 These include the Leo Triplet of galaxies (Messier 65, Messier 66 and NGC 3628), the Leo I (Messier 96) Group, which includes the galaxies Messier 95, Messier 96 and Messier 105, the interacting galaxies NGC 3226 and NGC 3227, the Silverado Galaxy (NGC 3370), and the elliptical galaxy NGC 3842, the brightest member of the Leo Cluster of galaxies.